marcus-grant/playbook-mycloud/notes.md

 As can be seen, theres some more variables there than the one the first task will be looking for.
 In `docker_socket_proxy` is the value `proxy` which is the name of the segregated network `docker-socket-proxy` will be in.
 There's also a variable for the port docker will be looking for in the external network (on the computer docker is installed on) to route traffic to the proxy.
 In this case it will just be set to the default the container looks for `2375`.
 Then is a variable to set the name of the proxy Docker container to pull from Docker's hub.
 The only value that might want to be changed is what comes after `:` if you want a specific version of this container, otherwise `latest` is a good default to always pull the latest version.
 Then finally is variable for the path to the docker socket, the default value is the one docker uses by default, leave it.

-Now that there's default variables for all future settings of this role let's continue with defining the main tasks within the role, let's add in a task that uses Ansible's [docker-container][ans:docker-container] module.
+Now that there's default variables for all future settings of this role let's continue with defining the main tasks within the role, let's add in a task that uses Ansible's [docker-container][ansible:docker-container] module.
 Go back to `./roles/docker-traefik-proxy/tasks/main.yml` and add this task.

 ```yml
 - name: Docker Socket Proxy Container